JetBrains/kotlin-web-site/docs/topics/js/js-ir-compiler.md

 kotlin.incremental.js.ir=true // false by default
 ```

-> The clean build in the incremental compilation mode can be slower because of the need to create and populate the caches.
+> The clean build in the incremental compilation mode is usually slower because of the need to create and populate the caches.
 >
 {type="note"}